jimfinnis/ChatCitizen/README.md

 ## Adding bots
+Bots each have their own directory under ```plugins/ChatCitizens/bots``` in your plugins directory, so copy the ones you want.
 I'll have to assume you know some AIML, perhaps by playing with [pandorabots.com](http://pandorabots.com).
 You should end up with a set of AIML files.
 You should start by copying one of the smaller bots (perhaps Jokebot) and then copy your files over its AIML files.